roman-milk/roman-milk.github.io/the-hitch-hiker.md

+===

- ****** The Hitch Hiker: Alice 02 ****** byJust_Plain_Bob© I had spent a long time looking over my shoulder since meeting Alice, but when the trouble came it was not in the form of an FBI agent with a warrant or even a goombah with a gun.
+I had spent a long time looking over my shoulder since meeting Alice, but when the trouble came it was not in the form of an FBI agent with a warrant or even a goombah with a gun.
 No, it was in the form of a dumpy looking businessman with a briefcase.

  A customer of mine had flown into town and had called me and asked me to meet him for lunch at the motel where he was staying.
 By coincidence it was the motel where I had been putting Alice when we returned from my road trips.